Park Creek Fire: Events

 Starting on September 4, all National Forest Service Lands, roads and trails off of Highway 200 were closed.
 The fire crested on the north side of Arrastra Mountain and in the waters of Dry Creek.

 By September 15, Sucker Creek Road and Copper Creek Road had reopened.

 Closures and evacuations

-Beaver Creek Road over Huckleberry Summit to the Forest Boundary are closed.
-Trailhead closures are in place for Trail #418 from the trailhead on Sucker Creek Road to Snowbank Lake; and Trail #417 from the end of Forest Service Road #1821 to Stonewall Mountain Lookout.
-Road closures are in place for the Forest Service boundary on the west to FS Road # 330 (Copper Creek Road) on the east; and FS #607 (Park Creek Road) from the intersection of Forest Road #4106 to the Forest Service boundary.
-Additionally, all roads, trails and lands off of Highway 200 are closed.
+Beaver Creek Road over Huckleberry Summit to the Forest Boundary were closed.
+Trailhead closures were in place for Trail #418 from the trailhead on Sucker Creek Road to Snowbank Lake; and Trail #417 from the end of Forest Service Road #1821 to Stonewall Mountain Lookout.
+Road closures were in place for the Forest Service boundary on the west to FS Road # 330 (Copper Creek Road) on the east; and FS #607 (Park Creek Road) from the intersection of Forest Road #4106 to the Forest Service boundary.
+Additionally, all roads, trails and lands off of Highway 200 were closed.